oliviacbishop/furesearch/manuscript-transcription/how-to-use-transkribus.md

 # How to Use Transkribus

+Author: Kathryn Wilson at Furman University, with the support of the Office for Undergraduate Research.

+email: wilska2@furman.edu

 ## First Use Information
 This is how your homepage should look after logging into Transkribus